hashgraph/hedera-sdk-reference/reference/file/FileInfoQuery.md

 ##### `fileId`: [`FileId`](reference/file/FileId.md)

-This is the fileID which info queried for.
+This is the file ID for which info will be queried for.

 ---